bailey27/cppcryptfs/INSTALL.md

 Please refer to the "INSTALL" file from the OpenSSL distribution if these instructions don't work.

-After installing Visual Studio, nasm, git and ActiveState perl, open a new Windows command prompt (cmd.exe) and clone OpenSSL.
+After installing Visual Studio, nasm, git, and ActiveState perl, open a new Windows command prompt (cmd.exe) and clone OpenSSL.

 ```
 c: